Study Abroad Application Process

 List of judicial infractions from UD, the City of Newark or any other institution.*

 * It is your responsibility to honestly disclose your judicial history in your online application and interview.
-IGS will conduct a comprehensive judicial review after you have been offered acceptance.
+CGPS will conduct a comprehensive judicial review after you have been offered acceptance.
 Acceptance can be revoked for withholding or misrepresenting your record.

 Submit your complete study abroad application well before the program’s application deadline.
 In addition to the biographical information above, you will be asked to complete short-answer questions and some programs may require additional materials.
 Carefully read your program’s website for details.